Sicheng886/Breath-helmet/README.md

 1. Connect Arduino and sensors folloing the diagram.

-1. Install dependencies library on Arduino IDE and upload to Arduino Uno board.
+1. Install dependencies library on Arduino IDE.

+1.upload project code to Arduino Uno board.

 1. Connect to the power and start.